EdwinB12/Explainable-Christmas/README.md

 - As the performance of the CNN to perform salt segmentation was not the primary goal of the project, there are several changes to the approach that would likely improve the baseline performance.
 The CNN is very basic Unet architecture and could probably be improved.
 Likewise, a proper parameter search would also likely improve the segmentation performance significantly.
-Further regularisation would also be useful, most likely dataaugmentation.
+Further regularisation would also be useful, most likely data augmentation.

 ### Notes